 CPELL M.Ed.
 Cohort (CPELL-1)

 Chicagoland Partners for English Language Learners (CPELL) provides school educators and administrators with a unique opportunity to learn how to better lead multicultural, multilingual schools.
 CPELL provides tuition scholarships for participation in the M.Ed. in Instructional Leadership program with an English Language Learners (ELL) focus to teachers and school service personnel in partner schools.
 CPELL is distinctive in that it places an emphasis on developing ELL leaders for bilingual students.
-Students are also eligible to take the Illinois Type 75 Principal Certification Exam.
+Students are also eligible to take the Illinois Principal Endorsement Exam.